AugustasMacys/BachelorThesis/README.md

 # Deepfakes Detection on the DeepFake Detection Challenge Dataset

-If you have any questions, please email me.
+If you have any questions, please email me.<br/>
+Dissertation word count is : 8900 words

 ## Prerequisites